Tyler799/Morrowind-2020/Morrowind_2019.md

 All installation of mods (with minor exception, mainly for tools like MGE/MCP/Mlox) will be done with Mod Organizer 2, which has built-in support for Morrowind.
 This is highly recommended, as it allows you to very easily disable files/folders or mods, re-order mods or plugins and otherwise.
 It makes maintenance of a large mod list effortless, hence its heavy adoption in the Skyrim modding scene.
 (Do not substitute with NMM, Vortex or otherwise.
 Seriously.
 It *will* break things.)

-However: [Wyre Bash (Polemo's Fork)](https://www.nexusmods.com/morrowind/mods/45439/) is an *excellent* alternative.
+However: [Wrye Bash (Polemo's Fork)](https://www.nexusmods.com/morrowind/mods/45439/) is an *excellent* alternative.
 While a little less friendly at face value, it offers a similar ability to revert the game and mods to their base state upon revising your list.
 It's a fantastically made tool, and we'll be installing it anyways for some of its feature set.

 **Note**: When I say "Disable" regarding a file, I'm referring to the "HIDE" feature MO2 gives.
 If the guide says to "Disable" a file or folder, that means "HIDE" it.
 However, the original guide had a lot of "DELETE" wording.
 I simply find/replaced that with "DISABLE".
 There are likely many instances where with using MO2 disabling like the original guide suggested is unnecessary - just let another mod take priority.
 However, I have no way of knowing immediately which disables would be pointless, so I'm leaving them in for now.